About the Jewish Calendar (Hebrew calendar)

 3. If in a year that is not leaped, and the Molad is on a Tuesday after nine hours and 204 parts.
 In this case, Rosh Hashanah is postponed for two days and will only be Thursday, because the next day is Wednesday where Rosh Hashanah is forbidden to apply.

-4. If after a leap year, the Molad is on a Monday, after 15 hours and 689 parts.
+4. If after a Leap Year (Shana Meuberet), the Molad is on a Monday, after 15 hours and 689 parts.

 4. All months have a fixed length except for Cheshvan and Kislev.
 A 30-day month is called a full month, and a 29-day month is called a missing month.
 These are the fixed lengths of the months: